Last updated: Feb 25, 2021.

-- The Nepal Department of Immigration in Kalikastan, Kathmandu, is operating normally..
+- The Nepal Department of Immigration in Kalikasthan, Kathmandu, is operating normally.
 Foreigners requiring visa-related services should consult the Nepal Department of Immigration for information. https://www.immigration.gov.np/

 Entry and Exit Requirements:

 - Unless noted below, all foreigners should obtain a tourist entry visa from a Nepali diplomatic mission abroad or obtain a pre-approval /recommendation from the concerned ministry for ensuring their on-arrival visa.
-For more information, please contact the Embassy of Nepal in Washington, D.C. (see https://us.nepalembassy.gov.np/), or the Ministry sponsoring your visa for additional information (for example, for an educational visa, contact the Ministry of Education.)
+For more information, please contact the Embassy of Nepal in Washington, D.C. (https://us.nepalembassy.gov.np/), or the Ministry sponsoring your visa (for example, for an educational visa, contact the Ministry of Education.)

-- In addition, the government of Nepal has approved exceptions for diplomatic, international organization, some international non-governmental organization personnel and their family members; non-residential Nepali (NRNs) or foreign passport holders with Nepali origins and their family members; and trekkers and mountaineers meeting specific requirements.
+- The government of Nepal has approved exceptions for diplomatic, international organization, and some international non-governmental organization personnel and their family members; non-residential Nepali (NRNs) or foreign passport holders with Nepali origins and their family members; and trekkers and mountaineers meeting specific requirements.

 - Further information is available from the Department of Immigration.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes.
 Negative results from a PCR test obtained within 72 hours prior to departure from the country of origin are required for entry.
 Children under 5 are exempt from this requirement.

 - The government requires negative PCR test results and a permit from a Chief District Officer to enter the Kathmandu Valley from other districts outside the Valley.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.
-Health screening procedures are in place at airports and other ports of entry.
-They generally consist of temperature checks and a spray disinfecting area.
+Health screening procedures are in place at airports and other ports of entry, and generally consist of temperature checks and a spray disinfecting area.

-- The Department of Immigration announced that it would waive late fees and penalties through August 14.
+- The Department of Immigration announced that late fees and penalties through August 14 would be waived.
 Consult the Department of Immigration for further details about visa extensions.